Clash of Clans

-Clash of Clans is a free-to-play mobile strategy video game developed and published by Supercell.
-It was released for iOS on 2 August 2012 and Android on 7 October 2013.
+Clash of Clans is a 2012 free-to-play mobile strategy video game developed and published by Supercell.
+It was released for iOS on 2 August 2012, and Android on 7 October 2013, and later Windows on 23 October 2023.

-The game is set in a fantasy-themed persistent world where the player is the chief of a village.
-Clash of Clans tasks players to build and upgrade their own village using the resources gained from attacking other players' villages with troops, earning rewards, buying them with medals or by producing them at their own village.
-Players can create clans with others – up to fifty in a clan– who then can participate in Clan Wars together, donate and receive troops, and chat with each other.
+The game is set in a fantasy-themed persistent world, where the player is the chief of a village.
+Clash of Clans tasks players to build and upgrade their own village using the resources gained from attacking other players' villages with troops, earning rewards, buying them with medals, or producing them at their own village.
+Players can create clans with others – up to fifty in a clan – who then can participate in Clan Wars together, donate and receive troops, and chat with each other.
 Players can also build up a Clan Village called a Clan Capital.

-Clash of Clans received generally positive reviews from critics.; it is one of the highest grossing mobile games of all time and a commercial success for Supercell, serving as a foundation of the company's live service mobile games.
+Clash of Clans is regarded as one of the greatest mobile video games of all time and has become a commercial success for Supercell, serving as a foundation of the company's live service mobile games.